 When: June through September

 Accommodation: Local lodges and sometimes even forest huts!
 Sweden has a number of “wolf safari” providers.
 Wild Sweden specializes in wildlife packages that include opportunities for discussion with experts and locals, evening expeditions to hear wolf howling and even forest safaris.
-They also accommodate any dietary requirements with advance notice.
+They also accommodate dietary requirements with advance notice.

 Wildlife Bonus: Elk, moose, fox, beaver, brown bear and numerous bird species including Tenmalm’s Owls and Urasian Pygmy Owls.